- March- April 2011 to Oct-November 2013: Biannual lectures in Pondicherry, India for Kulturstudier of Norway re: Anthropology of Religion and Power.

 •Worked with Videographer Patrick Wade of Sans Arme Publications, and the Aboriginal Liaison Office, Jasper National Park, Alberta.
-Film is completed, and being translated into French for public viewing.

 - June 2010: Consultant to Aboriginal Liaison Officer in the Jasper National Park, Alberta.
 Project Deliverables: